belalahmed9595/belalahmed9595/README.md

 # Introduction
 Hii, This is Belal Ahmed Here!

-I started to code when I was 11, There I learned How to build Websites Using Pure HTML, CSS, JavaScript, Python After sometime I got into Tkinter with Python and from that, spent an entire year writing Desktop Graphical User Interface Applications wtih Tkinter.
+I started to code when I was 11, There I learned How to build Websites Using Pure HTML, CSS, JavaScript & Python.
+After sometime I got into Tkinter with Python and from that, spent an entire year writing Desktop Graphical User Interface Applications wtih Tkinter.

 I always like to learn new technologies, I am learning Android Development With Java As Of Now